vtexdocs/dev-portal-content/docs/guides/Getting-Started/getting-started/making-your-first-request.md

 ### Using postman

-You can import our API endpoints to [Postman](https://www.postman.com/product/api-client/) by downloading the JSON schemas you are interested in and following [these instructions](https://learning.postman.com/docs/postman/collections/working-with-openAPI).
+You can import our OAS API specification to [Postman](https://www.postman.com/product/api-client/) by [downloading the JSON schemas](#downloading-api-specifications) you are interested in and following [these instructions](https://learning.postman.com/docs/postman/collections/working-with-openAPI).

+If you have copied a `cURL` [request example](#request-examples), you can also [import it into Postman as raw text](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman).